-We estimate that we will receive net proceeds from this offering of approximately \$25.7 million (or approximately \$29.6 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full) based on the assumed initial public offering price of \$5.50 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$25.6 million (or approximately \$29.4 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full) based on the assumed initial public offering price of \$9.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$5.50 per share would increase (decrease) cash and cash equivalents, working capital, total assets, total liabilities, additional paid-in capital and total stockholders' (deficit) equity by \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets, additional paid-in capital and total stockholders' (deficit) equity by \$4.7 million, assuming the assumed initial public offering price of \$5.50 per share remains the same, and after deducting the estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$9.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$2.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$7.6 million, assuming the initial public offering price of \$9.00 per share remains the same, and after deducting estimated underwriting discounts and commissions.